Donor-advised fund: Details

 A donor-advised fund is an account at a sponsoring organization, generally a public charity, where an individual can make a charitable gift to enjoy an immediate tax benefit and retain advisory privileges to disburse charitable gifts over time.
 The contribution a donor makes to their donor-advised fund is 100% irrevocable and destined for a final 501(c)(3) organization.
 Donor-advised funds provide a flexible way for donors to pass money through to charities—an alternative to direct giving or creating a private foundation.
 Donors enjoy administrative convenience (the sponsoring organization does the paperwork after the initial donation), cost savings (a foundation requires around 2.5% to 4% of its assets each year to run), and tax advantages (versus individual giving) by conducting their grantmaking through the fund.

 A donor-advised fund has some disadvantages compared to a private foundation, and some advantages.
 Both can accept donations of unusual or illiquid assets (e.g., part ownership of a private company, art, real estate, partnerships or limited partnership shares), but a donor-advised fund has higher deductions for these gifts (depending on the gift).
 In addition, the founders or board of a private foundation have complete control over where its giving goes within broad legal bounds.
 In a donor-advised fund, the donor only advises the sponsoring organization where the money should go.
-While rare (perhaps unheard of?), a sponsoring organization could conceivably ignore the donor's intent.
-In addition, most donor-advised funds can solely give to IRS certified 501(c)(3) organizations or their foreign equivalents.
-This rules out, for example, most kinds of donations to individuals, and scholarships—both things a private foundation can do more easily.
-As well, it precludes political donations, lobbying organizations, etc.
+While rare, a sponsoring organization could conceivably ignore the donor's intent.
+In addition, most donor-advised funds can give solely to IRS 501(c)(3) organizations or their foreign equivalents.
+This rules out, for example, most kinds of donations to individuals and scholarships –both things a private foundation can do more easily.
+As well, it precludes donations to political campaigns, lobbying organizations, etc.

 Donor-advised funds do reap a significant cost advantage (foundations carry a 2.5–4% of assets overhead expense to maintain, a 1–2% excise tax on NET investment earnings and a required 5% spending of assets each year) but may also have one more drawback: a limited lifetime, although this varies depending on the sponsor.
 American Endowment Foundation for example allows successor advisors in perpetuity.
 While a foundation can persist for generations or in perpetuity, some sponsoring organizations impose a "sunset" on donor-advised funds, after which they collapse individual funds into their general charity pool.